turbot/flowpipe-docs/docs/reference/config-files/notifier.md

 ### Default Notifier

-By default, Flowpipe will include a default `notifier` group that only includes the http integration and thus works out-of-the-box.
+By default, Flowpipe will include a default `notifier` group that only includes the HTTP integration and thus works out of the box.
 It is equivalent to:

 ```hcl
 integration "http" "default" {}